Large garden maintenance

 - Formal hedging including species such as Taxus baccata, Carpinus betulus, Ligustrum varieties and Fagus sylvatica, each requiring timed cutting to agreed profiles to maintain structure without damaging the plants.

-- Structured shrub borders needing seasonal pruning, soil conditioning and plant health management to prevent overcrowding, maintain form and support long-term vigour.\
+- Structured shrub borders needing seasonal pruning, soil conditioning and plant health management to prevent overcrowding, maintain form and support long-term vigour.

-- Seasonal colour and perennial schemes that require planned management through the year – not just deadheading but understanding how the planting structure should develop and where gaps need addressing.
+- Seasonal colour and perennial schemes that require planned management through the year.
+Not just deadheading but understanding how the planting structure should develop and where gaps need addressing.

 - Hard landscaping including paving, paths, steps and water features that require ongoing care alongside the planting.